Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

 Let's see if it is related to a certain amount of mobile data(GB) being used

-CHurn rate for people on an unlimited plan who consume less than 5 GB of data is 34.71%
+CHurn rate for people on an unlimited plan who consume less than 5 GB of data is 34.71%.
+Its quite high.
+**Recommand to Databal** : Contact customers who are on Unlimited Plan but use less than 5G and propose them to downgrade their plan.
+This will increase customers satisfaction and stop customer from churning.

 ### Inspecting International call
 Databel curious about the behavior of customers who call internationally and if paying for an international plan influences their loyalty

 **Intl Plan**: indicates if the customer has a premium plan to call internationally for free with "yes" or "no".
 This premium is reflected in the amount of monthly charge.

-The churn rate of persons who actived international call but dont have Intl Plan is 72 %.
+Focus on the state that has the highest churn rate California, We can see that the churn rate of persons who actived international call but dont have Intl Plan is 72 %.
 These person can be potential clients for the new promotion of the Intl Plan.

-Also, I discoverd that the churn rate for customers who have Intl Plan but dont but don't active the call is sky-high of 71.19 %.
+Also, I discoverd that in general, the churn rate for customers who have Intl Plan but dont but don't active the call is sky-high of 71.19 %.

-Recommand to Databel: Contact customers who are on Intl Plan but dont have international call and propose they to downgrade their plan.
+**Recommand to Databel**: Contact customers who are on Intl Plan but dont have international call and propose they to downgrade their plan.
 This will increase customer satisfaction and stop customer from churning.
+For California, navigate the promotion of Intl Plan to the customers churned and already active International call.

 ### III- Creating a cohesive story